Al-Bas/pix2nvs/README.md

 -r or --reference | set to (1, 2, or 3) to specify one of the reference frame update methods.
--m or --maxevents | will specify the maximum number of events generated between two frames -b or --blocksize | will set the block size for local inhibition -a or --adaptive  | sets the co-efficient shift for adaptive thresholding, set to (0) to disable -h or --help      | show usage syntax and parameter description
+-m or --maxevents | will specify the maximum number of events generated between two frames -b or --blocksize | will set the block size for local inhibition -a or --adaptive  | will set the co-efficient shift for adaptive thresholding, set to (0) to disable

 The reference frame update option can be set to any of the following: